GreatJingTJ/matroska-specification/chapters.md

 ### ChapterTimeEnd
 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
-The end timestamp is used when the `Edition EditionFlagOrdered Flag` is set to true.
+The end timestamp is used when the `Edition EditionFlagOrdered` flag is set to true.
 A `Matroska Player` have to calculate a duration for this `Chapter` with the difference of end timestamp and start timestamp.
 The end timestamp MUST be greater than the start timestamp otherwise the duration would be negative which is illegal.
 If the duration of a `Chapter` is 0, this `Chapter` will be ignored by a `Matroska Player`.